ARG-ENU/web/content/page/admin/studentprojects.md

 [Monkeypuzzle](http://arg.napier.ac.uk/monkeypuzzle) is a web-based tool that has been developed at ENU over the last few years.
 It currently support analysis of plain text and the visualisation of the results, but we'd like to extend this to deal with multi-modal arguments and arguments expressed in different media, for example,

-* analysing arguments from audio, such as soundclound recordings,
+* analysing arguments from audio, such as SoundCloud recordings,
-* video, such as youtube videos,
+* video, such as Youtube videos,
 * websites, such as newspapers articles and blog posts,
 * PDFs, because a lot of research outputs are published in this form.